pseudoralph/nyt-clone/README.md

 * launch dev environment using `ng serve --open`
   * a new browser window will open at `localhost:4200`

-This site is also accessible at [https://ny-times-clone.firebaseapp.com/](https://ny-times-clone.firebaseapp.com/)— note: geolocation API makes its request over an unsecured conneciton.
-This will cause Chrome to notify you in the address bar.
-You must accept this in order to see localized weather data.
+This site is also accessible at [https://ny-times-clone.firebaseapp.com/](https://ny-times-clone.firebaseapp.com/).

+Note: Dynaimic location-based weather has been disabled.
+Current geolocation API relies on an unsecured conneciton that causes Chrome to notify the user in the address.
+This results in a poor UX and the feature has been removed.

 ## Technologies Used